23 Free & Cheap Things to Do in NYC Right Now

 1. Explore The New York Public Library

 The Main Reading Room, with its grandiose atmosphere, invites you to take a seat and flip through pages of history and fiction.
-Sometimes, you might even spot a movie being filmed—after all, this library is a celebrity in its own right!
+Sometimes, you might even spot a movie being filmed!

-Insider Tip: Look out for the original Winnie-the-Pooh stuffed toys.
-Yes, they are there, sitting in a cozy corner, waiting to greet fans.
+Insider Tip: Look out for the original Winnie-the-Pooh stuffed toys sitting in a cozy corner.

 2. Events at Lincoln Center

 Budget tip: Pack a picnic!
-Sandwiches never tasted as divine as when paired with a free concert under the stars.
+Sandwiches never tasted so good when you pair it with a free concert under the stars.

 READ NEXT